midtown-ai/www/docs/glossary/a.md

  The way for researchers to build an artificial brain or [neural network] using [artificial neurons][Artificial Neuron].
 There are several types of ANN, including:

   * [Convolutional Neural Network] - used for [computer vision], such as [image recognition], [object detection], [image segmentation].
-Use [filters][Image Kernel] to extract features from input image.
+Use [filters] coded as [GPU Kernels] to extract features from input image.
   * [Feedforward Neural Network] - [input][Input Layer], [hidden][Hidden Layer], and [output][Output Layer] layers.
 Information flows only in one direction.
-  * [Recurrent Neural Network][RNN] - for sequential data, such as [natural language processing][NLP] and [speech recognition].
+  * [Recurrent Neural Network (RNN)] - for sequential data, such as [natural language processing][NLP] and [speech recognition].
 Have a feedback loop that allows information to flow in both directions.
-  * [Generative Adversarial Network] - 2 neural networks, one that generate data, another tries to distinguish between real and fake data.
+  * [Generative Adversarial Network (GAN)] - 2 neural networks, one that generate data, another tries to distinguish between real and fake data.
-  * [Long Short-Term Memory Network] - a type of [RNN] that can remember long-term dependencies in sequential data.
+  * [Long Short-Term Memory (LSTM) Network] - a type of [RNN] that can remember long-term dependencies in sequential data.
 Used for [speech recognition] and [language translation]
   * [Autoencoder] - used for [unsupervised learning], where goal is to learn a compressed representation of the input data.
 The [encoder] compresses, the [decoder] reconstructs the original data.
-  * [Deep belief network] - composed of multiple layers of [Restricted Boltzmann Machines].
+  * [Deep Belief Network (DBN)] - composed of multiple layers of [Restricted Boltzmann Machines].
 Used for unsupervised learning and fine-tuned for [supervised learning] tasks.
   * ...

- The "knowledge/skills" of the ANN are encoded in their [parameters][Parameter]
+ The "knowledge/skills" of the ANN are encoded in their [parameters].

  Hyperparameters:

   * Number of neurons per layer
   * Number of layers
   * [Activation function]